JiauZhang/gn/docs/reference.md

      variables and default toolchain name.
 Any arguments, variables, defaults, etc. set up in this file will be visible to all files in the build.

   3. Load the //BUILD.gn (in the source root directory).
+The BUILD.gn file is executed in a scope whose parent scope is the BUILDCONFIG.gn file, i.e., only the definitions in the BUILDCONFIG.gn file exist.

+  4. If the BUILD.gn file imports other files, each of those other files is executed in a separate scope whose parent is the BUILDCONFIG.gn file, i.e., no definitions from the importing BUILD.gn file are available.
+When the imported file has been fully processed, its scope is merged into the BUILD.gn file's scope.
+If there is a conflict (both the BUILD.gn file and the imported file define some variable or rule with the same name but different values), a runtime error will be thrown.
+See "gn help import" for more on this.

-  4. Recursively evaluate rules and load BUILD.gn in other directories as necessary to resolve dependencies.
+  5. Recursively evaluate rules and load BUILD.gn in other directories as necessary to resolve dependencies.
 If a BUILD file isn't found in the specified location, GN will look in the corresponding location inside the secondary_source defined in the dotfile (see "gn help dotfile").
+     Each BUILD.gn file will again be executed in a new scope containing only the definitions from the BUILDCONFIG.gn's scope.

-  5. When a target's dependencies are resolved, write out the `.ninja` file to disk.
+  6. When a target's dependencies are resolved, write out the `.ninja` file to disk.

-  6. When all targets are resolved, write out the root build.ninja file.
+  7. When all targets are resolved, write out the root build.ninja file.

   Note that the BUILD.gn file name may be modulated by .gn arguments such as build_file_extension.